Forest managers keep an eye on resources in near real-time.

 Davies, D. K., S. Ilavajhala, M. M. Wong, and C. O. Justice.
 2009.
 Fire Information for Resource Management System: Archiving and distributing MODIS Active Fire Data.
 IEEE Transactions on Geoscience and Remote Sensing 47(1): 72–79, doi:10.1109/TGRS.2008.2002076.

 Tanpipat, V., K. Honda, and P. Nuchaiya.
 2009.
 MODIS Hotspot Validation over Thailand.
 Remote Sensing 1(4): 1,043–1,054, doi:10.3390/rs1041043.

 For more information

 The photograph in the title graphic shows a protected forest in northern Thailand burning on March 8, 2007.
-The NASA Fire Information for Resource Management System can detect fires like this and inform natural resource managers and fire fighters in near real-time.
+FIRMS can detect fires like this and inform natural resource managers and fire fighters in near real-time.
 (Courtesy V. Tanpipat)